Arthur Dyson: 1980s

 Although commissions were executed for other kinds of structures, residential design dominated the output of the Dyson office during the 1980s.
 The Bedwell residence (1982) in Fresno, California, represents the first in a series of larger homes (5,800 square feet in this instance) produced during this decade whose massing occurs through the dynamic intersection of angular forms.
 Similar broad polygonal forms established the elevations of the Wohlgemuth house (1984) and the Simpson residence (1985), both in Fresno, California.
-Positioned on a low rise above stretches of commercial vineyards, the Jaksha residence (1988) in Madera County, California, featured a highly articulated expression of angular design in the floor plan, surrounding decking, and sun tempering trellises.
+Positioned on a low rise above stretches of commercial vineyards, the Jaksha residence (1988) in Madera County, California, featured a highly articulated expression of angular design in the floor plan, surrounding decking, and sun-tending trellises.
 Professional acclaim for the Jaksha design accumulated quickly and the house was published extensively, including twice in Sunset magazine.

 Dyson also produced buildings with arced forms.
 The Lencioni house (1985) in Sanger, California, produced a particularly unique two story oval form that was also widely recognized.
 Appearing in popular magazines, professional journals, architectural yearbooks, and most recently in a college textbook, the composition was cited by important critics such as Bruno Zevi as a superior expression of organic architectural principles.
 In the award-winning Barrett-Tuxford residence (1987) in Richland Center, Wisconsin, curvilinear massing was refined through the development of two successive schemes.
 Unfolding in shape from a natural resonance with the slope of the hillside, the curvature of the earth-enclosed foundation wall embraced an interior space divided into living, working, and sleeping areas.
 A terrace extruded by the use of earth from the construction excavation extended the living space into an arboreal setting of trees rooted down grade of the building.
 This house was also lauded by Bruno Zevi in the same article where he extolled the Lencioni house design.
 Two unbuilt house designs by Dyson used similar oval pod forms.
 The plan for the Carlson residence (1981) in Van Nuys, California, occupied an exceptionally steep building site with an integrated system of cantilevered pods.
 The Millerton house project (1984) in Madera County, California, for a similarly difficult site grouped the pods with a connecting bridge over a rocky cleft and also responded to an environmentally exposed position by incorporating a Teflon roof covering supported by a steel frame for thermal regulation.
 Dyson further developed a curvilinear form for the Glynns Restaurant (1984) in Fresno, California, that incorporated round light tower elements which would evolve and feature significantly in later projects.